rahulhaque/laravel-filepond/README.md

 #### copyTo()

-Calling the `Filepond::field()->copyTo($pathWithFilename)` method will copy the file from the temporary storage to the path provided along with the filename and it will set the file extension **automatically**.
+Calling the `Filepond::field()->copyTo($pathWithFilename)` method will copy the file from the temporary storage to the path provided along with the filename.
+It will set the file extension **automatically**.
+By default the files will be copied to directory relative to config's `disk` option.
+You can also pass a disk name as **second parameter** if you want to override that.
 This method will return the copied file info along with `Filepond` model id.
 For multiple file upload, it will return an array of copied files info.
 Also note that multiple files will be copied with **trailing incremental** values like `$filename-{$i}`.

 #### moveTo()

 Calling the `Filepond::field()->moveTo($pathWithFilename)` method works the same way as `copyTo()` method.
-One thing it does extra for you is delete the temporary file after copying, respecting the value of `soft_delete` configuration for `Filepond` model.
+By default the files will be moved to directory relative to config's `disk` option.
+You can also pass a disk name as **second parameter** if you want to override that.
+One thing it does extra for you is delete the temporary file after copying, respecting the value of config's `soft_delete` option for `Filepond` model.

 #### delete()